Posted on October 27, 2022 at 05:11 PM

 If goblins get out of hand and damage the paint or break windows out of a vehicle you own, Comprehensive Coverage can help pay for repairs or replacement.
 Comprehensive coverage also helps replace your vehicle if it is stolen.

-According to the National Insurance Crime Bureau (NICB), nearly 2,300 vehicles were stolen on Halloween in 2018 – the third-highest total of vehicles stolen on a holiday last year.
-Worse yet, Washington state ranked fourth in the nation for holiday auto thefts (data from 2018 based on auto thefts nationwide occurring on one of 11 identified US holidays).
+According to the National Insurance Crime Bureau (NICB), nearly 2,200 vehicles were stolen on Halloween in 2019 – the fifth-highest total of vehicles stolen on a holiday that year.

-Car thieves likely prey on distracted parents, last-minute shoppers and party-goers during busy holidays, and that includes the rush of Halloween night.
-Whether you’re at home handing out candy and tending to party guests, or out and about with your kids or friends, take proper care to park in well-lit areas, keep your keys and lock your car.”
+Car thieves’ likely prey on distracted parents, last-minute shoppers and party-goers during busy holidays, and that includes the rush of Halloween night.
+Whether you’re at home handing out candy and tending to party guests, or out and about with your kids or friends, take proper care to park in well-lit areas, keep your keys or key fob with you, and lock your car.

-These common-sense tips provided by NW Insurance Council and the Insurance Information Institute will help you avoid the negligence ghouls and safeguard your family, home, guests and trick-or-treaters this Halloween:
+These common-sense tips to help you avoid the negligence ghouls and safeguard your family, home, guests and trick-or-treaters this Halloween:

-- Before sending out party invitations, familiarize yourself with your state’s social host liability laws.
-Encourage guests to pick a designated driver so that he or she can drive other guests home.
+- If you host a Halloween party, familiarize yourself with your state’s social host liability laws and your state’s COVID-19 mandates and guidelines for group gatherings.
+Encourage guests to pick a designated driver so that he or she can drive other guests’ home.